 Affiliates can sign up for the Upstart affiliate program with Commission Junction.
 Their affiliate management team frequently updates their library of banners and text links.
 They also offer mobile certified links.

-Why Should You Promote Upstart: Competitive personal loans, performance incentives, no cap on earnings They also offer increased commissions of $150 when you refer 25+ loans.
+Why Should You Promote Upstart: Competitive personal loans, performance incentives, no cap on earnings They also offer increased commissions of $150 when you refer to 25+ loans.

-Commission: $10-50 per investor, $40 per borrower, 1.25% auto refinance loans, 1.5% small business loans
+- Commission: $10-50 per investor, $40 per borrower, 1.25% auto refinance loans, 1.5% small business loans

-Cookie: 30 days
+- Cookie: 30 days

 LendingClub is the largest online p2p lending marketplace in the US.
 They are transforming the banking system by connecting investors with borrowers looking for personal, business, education, and elective medical procedure loans.
 They have helped over 2.5 million people improve their financial health with their low rates on loans and attractive investment returns.

-Why Should You Promote LendingClub: Largest p2p lending marketplace, transforming the banking system, multiple ways to earn commissions Affiliates can earn commissions by referring investors and borrowers to their p2p lending marketplace.
+Why Should You Promote LendingClub?
+Largest p2p lending marketplace, transforming the banking system, multiple ways to earn commissions Affiliates can earn commissions by referring investors and borrowers to their p2p lending marketplace.

-Commission: $30 per accredited investor lead
+- Commission: $30 per accredited investor lead

-Cookie: 45 days
+- Cookie: 45 days

 They’ve partnered with Commission Junction to oversee their affiliate program.
-PeerStreet gives their affiliates access to high converting banner ads and text links.
+PeerStreet gives their affiliates access to high-converting banner ads and text links.
 Their dedicated affiliate management team is on hand to help with everything from setup to increasing conversion rates.

-Why Should You Promote PeerStreet: Award winning real estate platform, high yield short term loans, generous per lead commission fees
+Why Should You Promote PeerStreet?
+Award-winning real estate platform, high yield short-term loans, generous per lead commission fees.

 Affiliates can also promote their numerous awards and positive media reviews.

-Commission: 20% of the system fee
+- Commission: 20% of the system fee

 LendaBit.com is a blockchain-based p2p lending platform with no intermediaries.
-Borrowers can use Bitcoin or Ethereum crypto collateral to help secure their loan.
+Borrowers can use Bitcoin or Ethereum crypto collateral to help secure their loans.
 This allows them to remove unnecessary steps in the lending process to make the terms more attractive to borrowers and lenders.

 Interested in Bitcoin and crypto?
 Other affiliate programs pay in Bitcoin, and you can also promote cryptocurrency affiliate programs.

-Why Should You Promote LendaBit.com: Crypto p2p lending, active customers eligible to join, easy to use affiliate tools It’s important to note, their affiliate program is only open to active customers.
+Why Should You Promote LendaBit.com?
+Crypto p2p lending, active customers eligible to join, easy to use affiliate tools It’s important to note, their affiliate program is only open to active customers.

-Commission: $7.50 for Loan Forms, $15 for LoanBuilder
+- Commission: $7.50 for Loan Forms, $15 for LoanBuilder

-Why Should You Promote LoanBack: Smarter personal friends and family loans, secure loans without high interest rates, two ways to earn commissions Affiliates can also create their marketing materials to better suit their website.
+Why Should You Promote LoanBack?
+Smarter personal friends and family loans, secure loans without high-interest rates, two ways to earn commissions Affiliates can also create their marketing materials to better suit their website.

-Commission: Up to 50% of Bitbond’s origination fees
+- Commission: Up to 50% of Bitbond’s origination fees

-Cookie: 90 days
+- Cookie: 90 days

 Bitbond is the first global lending platform for small businesses.
 They leverage blockchain technology to offer creditworthy borrowers affordable financing options.
 Investors can help entrepreneurs worldwide while enjoying solid returns from their diversified loan portfolio.

 Their affiliate program is hosted on their website.
 Affiliates must log in or sign up for Bitbond to apply.
 They allow their affiliates to share their links and any of the provided banners on their blog, website, social media pages, emails, and newsletters.

 Why Should You Promote Bitbond?
 Small business p2p lending platform, quick and easy sign-up process, earn up to half of Bitbond’s origination fees.
 Commissions are paid instantly to your Bitbond wallet and paid for 2 years from the user’s registration.

 Affiliate Website Ideas

 You could also promote small business p2p lending.
 StreetShare provides small businesses with fast, affordable loans and a flat 5% interest rate for their investors.